-Thursday, May 16, 2019: Larry Ruttman will join Red Sox poet laureate, playwright, and announcer Dick Flavin and baseball author Bill Nowlin for Fenway Fans at the Massachusetts Historical Society, 1154 Boylston Street, Boston, Massachusetts.
-A reception begins at 5:30 pm; the program takes place at 6 pm, followed by a Q and A and book signing.
-Registration is required.
+Thursday, May 16, 2019: Larry Ruttman joined Red Sox poet laureate, playwright, and announcer Dick Flavin and baseball author Bill Nowlin for Fenway Fans at the Massachusetts Historical Society, 1154 Boylston Street, Boston, Massachusetts.

 April 8, 2018: Larry Ruttman joined Dr. Sol Gittleman, Alice and Nathan Gantcher University Professor of Judaic Studies at Tufts University, and others in "Striking Out?
 Jews in Baseball," a panel discussion at Temple Obahai Shalom, 1187 Beacon Street, Brookline, Massachusetts.